jantman/blog/content/2018/06/ip-camera-home-security-and-automation-update.md

 and the last is black and white or vice-versa, and if so suppresses the notification and renames the Event in ZoneMinder for later cleanup.

+__There is one issue with this method,__ when ZoneMinder loses signal from a camera it generates a completely blue frame until signal is regained.
+I've only had this happen once, but at some point I plan on modifying the above to ignore the blue "loss of signal" frames.

 ### Monitoring

 At this point I decided that I was sufficiently close to having a minimally-usable system that